-Every morning, without fail, my toddler goes straight to his books.
+Every morning, without fail, A goes straight to his books.

 It usually happens while I’m getting ready.
-I’ll be brushing my teeth or doing my hair, and he’s just there next to me, picking a few books and sitting down with them.
+I’ll be brushing my teeth or doing my hair, and he’s just there next to me, picking a few books out of his basket and sitting down with them.

-He picks up his everyday books—brushing teeth, washing hands, getting dressed.
+He picks up his everyday books around brushing teeth, washing hands, getting dressed.
 He flips through them, stops at the pages he likes, points at things, sometimes says a word, sometimes just sits quietly.

 And he does it every single day.